poliastro/poliastro/CONTRIBUTING.md

 1. Add tests to your code.
 You have lots of examples in the `tests/` directory to get inspiration from.
 All new features and fixes should be tested, and in the ideal case the coverage rate should increase or stay the same.
-2. To check if your code is correct, run `tox -e reformat,check,py39-fast` (`py39` stands for Python 3.9, you can replace it by `py38`).
+2. To check if your code is correct, run `tox`.
+This command runs the code style, the tests and build the documentation of the project.
-3. Notice that you can run a subset of the tests by passing extra arguments to pytest, for example running `tox -e py39-fast -- -k "anomaly"`
+3. Notice that you can run a subset of the tests by passing extra arguments to pytest, for example running `tox -e tests-fast -- -k "anomaly"`

 Automatic services will ensure your code works on all the supported operating systems and Python versions.